 - Parent information and escalation flows documented and visible in the UI

-- Training-data provenance and moderation pipeline auditable end-to-end
+- Training-data provenance and moderation pipeline verifiable end-to-end

 - Block-lists for minor-specific risks (suicide, eating disorder, companion behaviour) implemented